Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Conclusion

 \section{Conclusion}

 In this paper, we have presented a memory-endowed agent that we train end-to-end with reinforcement learning.
 This memory is accessed in the navigation policy using a transformer-inspired neural network with attention modules.
 We evaluated our agent on the challenging task of image-goal navigation, and have shown that it surpasses previous work by a large margin.
-This impressive performance, though requiring more steps of training, is obtained from RGB observations only, i.e., without using any position information.
-In future work, we plan to improve the training of the Reachability Network and make the policy better exploit the memory.
+This impressive performance is obtained from RGB observations only, i.e., without using any position information, though it requires more training steps.
+In future work, we plan to improve the training of the reachability network and make the policy better exploit the memory.